LDexter/DavinCC/DA.md

 - Quality _and_ quantity are paramount for effective results
 - `"The following is a conversation"` and `"You:"`/`"AI:"` are off-limits from being edited, else the program will break.
 That being said, these are planned to be cofigurable.

-## Running `da`

-`da.lua` enables you to run `da [personality] [risk] [cutoff] [img](t,f) [magnitude](sm,md,lg)`, with all arguments being optional.
-Arguments default to "standard" personality, 0 risk, 5 cutoff, false img, sm magnitude. **_Personality_** can be the corresponding suffix to your custom greeting file.
-Personality can also be `"none"` for a dedicated quick-and-easy flavourless mode where the Davinci model is simply queried once, using your input following the program call. **_Risk_** range is a 0-1 floating point number (0.1, 0.2, 0.3, etc) and enables the AI to take more risks and become more inventive or random. **_Cutoff_** sets the maximum number of replies the AI keeps track of, to help reduce token costs and stay within OpenAI's preset token limits per prompt.
-There is a maximum cutoff of 42 replies, simply because each reply can generate a varying number of tokens. **_Img_**, if true, tells DavinCC to generate images using [DALL-CC](https://github.com/LDexter/DALL-CC) throughout a conversation, provided the [DALL-CC](https://github.com/LDexter/DALL-CC) library is located at root.
-All image links will be written to `/DALL-CC/data/out.txt`. **_Magnitude_** only appies to image size.

 ## Prompt Commands of `da`

 ### Calling Prompt Commands With Arguments